Posterior Average Effects: Framework and main results

-For ease of exposition we only explicitly present the conditions in Lemma~\ref{lem_bias} for the case where $\gamma$, $\delta$ and $\psi$ are bounded.
+To derive the formula for the worst-case specification error in Lemma \ref{lem_bias}, we maximize the specification error with respect to $f_0$ subject to three contraints: $f_0$ belongs to an $\epsilon$-neighborhood of $f_*$, it is such that the moment condition is satisfied at $(\beta,\sigma_*)$, and it is a density.
+In part $(i)$ we focus on the case where $\gamma$, $\delta$ and $\psi$ are bounded.
 This is satisfied, for example, if those functions and $g(u,x)$ are all continuous, and the domain of $U$ and $X$ is bounded.
-In Appendix \ref{App_Proofs} we detail the case of unbounded functions $\gamma$, $\delta$ and $\psi$, which only requires existence of third moments under the reference distribution.
+To accommodate situations where supports are unbounded, such as the example of Section \ref{Sec_mainex}, in part $(ii)$ we allow for unbounded functions $\gamma$, $\delta$ and $\psi$, which only requires existence of third moments under the reference distribution.
 To guarantee that $b_{\epsilon}(\gamma)$ is well-defined in the unbounded case, we require a regularization of the function $\phi(r)$ for large values of $r$.